upcoming exhibition

 ...

-We would like to cordially invite you to the group exhibition of Marcel van den Berg, Mariska Koolen, Esther Brakenhoff and Maarten Schuurman
+We would like to cordially invite you to the group exhibition with Marcel van den Berg, Mariska Koolen, Esther Brakenhoff and Maarten Schuurman

 Opening Saturday 2 December - 15.00 to 19.00